Kotlin/kotlinx-rpc/CONTRIBUTING.md

 * Every public API (including functions, classes, objects and so on) should be documented, every parameter, property, return types and exceptions should be described properly.
-* A Public API that is not intended to be used by end-users that couldn't be made private/internal due to technical reasons, should be marked with `@InternalRPCApi` annotation.
+* A Public API that is not intended to be used by end-users that couldn't be made private/internal due to technical reasons, should be marked with `@InternalRpcApi` annotation.

 ### Commit messages